 There were a few things I was keeping in mind.

-• To maximise the space as much as possible for the Lecturers and Students
+To maximise the space as much as possible for the Lecturers and Students

 There were (and still are) a few barriers to building the theme.
 Some of these will disappear once we are able to move to the new course layout that my colleague Steve has designed and developed.
 For now we need to support the legacy setup.

+Multiple course formats have been installed into the existing VLE and need to be supported.
 I focused on the CORE functionality to start with then started working on adding in support as we worked out what course formats were still being used.

+Multiple plugins have been installed into the existing VLE over the years and some need to be supported.
+This caused unexpected conflicts at points that took time to diagnose.
 Eventually our plan is to install a fresh Moodle with Steve’s course layout and we will go through and remove unnecessary plugins

 Overview of the new design.